 Here are a few tweaks we’ve made since we first began using Slack and Zoom more than a year ago:

-- We added new channels on Slack to organize our communications.
+- We added new channels (categories) on Slack to organize our communications.
 One is water-cooler — a place to share what are typically non-work communications — and another is for the monthly webinar we co-produce with DATAVERSITY.
 It takes effort to remember that Slack can be just as effective as (or even better than) email, but our early adopter channel fans are showing us the way.

 - Slack offers dozens, maybe hundreds, of integrated apps that can benefit a company’s marketers, sales reps, their customer support area, etc. Our Marketing team likes the daily Google Analytics report the Arc integration offers.
 It’s a quick way to communicate traffic patterns and engagement on our website — right inside Slack.